Twixes/emdrive/README.md

-# Faksobaza
+# Metrobaza

-Fast perceptually similar image search database, written in Rust.
+Database for fast similarity search within metric spaces, written in Rust.

 ## Etymology

-The name's a portmanteau in Polish:
+Metrobaza's name is a portmanteau in Polish:

-faksymile (facsimile) + baza danych (database) = Faksobaza
+metryka (metric) + baza danych (database)

-You can see some logic in it if you squint.